 Dairy barn that replaced rock stable, picture taken of hired man May, 1958

 In November of 2018, in an attempt to diversify, Glen decided to get a steer slaughtered and sell the meat under the name of Rock Stable Meats.
 He also raised several pigs and pork was added to the selection.
-The dairy was sold in February of 2019, and in August Glen decided to move out of the area, at which time he sold his half of Rock Stable Meats to his nephews, Korwin and Marcus, with Korwin taking over managerial responsibilities.
+The dairy was sold in February of 2019, and in August Glen decided to move out of the area, at which time he sold his portion of Rock Stable Meats to his nephews, Korwin and Marcus, with Korwin taking over managerial responsibilities.

 We desire to effectively and efficiently continue to raise beef and pork in the best, most healthy way possible, with the purpose of providing you with healthy, tasty, high quality beef and pork.